‘History is the Politics of the past and Politics is the History of the present’

 - To inspire a passion for the subject which will lead pupils to want to study it beyond secondary school

-What we study – Edexcel Government and Politics
+What we study – Edexcel Politics

 In year twelve pupils will focus on the British political system.
 Unit 1 gives students the opportunity to explore how citizens shape political debates through their involvement in political parties, pressure groups and elections.
 Unit 2 focuses on the operation of the political system by investigating the workings of institutions such as Parliament and the role of the Prime Minister.
 The main objective of this course is to encourage students to make judgements about the health of democracy in Britain.